-Last week there was a post on Quora asking this very question and it’s the single most common item new customers ask us about at Woopra.
+There was a post on Quora asking this very question and it’s the single most common item new customers ask us about at Woopra.
 Because the answer to this question will affect every part of your analytics system, it can often be the most daunting part of implementing a solution.

 However, as with most things in life, if you start by simply understanding the basics, the rest will come much more easily.

 First of all, what can we track?

 You can track any action that customers perform on your website or application, such as “sign up”, “play video”, or “click campaign”.
 Out of the box, most tools will track some generic actions like page views and downloads.
 However, where you get the real value out of your system is by tracking custom events like those mentioned above and in the example screenshot below.